Home

 Here's what I recommend for tuning your guitars.

-1. Buy a acoustic guitar with a tuner already built in.
+1. Buy an acoustic guitar with a tuner already built in.
 This is what I have on mine.
 It is accurate and very handy.
 You just push a button and tune up.
 You can't lose this tuner unless you lose your guitar, it's always there for you.

-2. Intellitouch PT1 Tuner - This tuner clamps to the head of your guitar, has a easy to read display and is good for use in noisy surroundings.
+2. Intellitouch PT1 Tuner - This tuner clamps to the head of your guitar, has an easy to read display and is good for use in noisy surroundings.
 These are perfect for acoustic guitar tuning.
 They fit right in your case.

-3. Peterson StroboFlip VS-F Virtual Strobe Tuner - This is my top choice for acoustic electric guitars because of the extreme accuracy, versatility - for alternate tunings, twelve string tunings, special sweetened tunings that can really make a guitar of any kind sound absolutely amazing.
+3. Peterson StroboFlip VS-F Virtual Strobe Tuner - This is my top choice for acoustic-electric guitars because of the extreme accuracy, versatility - for alternate tunings, twelve string tunings, special sweetened tunings that can really make a guitar of any kind sound absolutely amazing.

 4. Planet waves desktop strobe tuner - 15 times more accurate than ordinary tuners.
 These have great accuracy.
 Very easy to use.
-For acoustic electric and electric guitars.
+For acoustic-electric and electric guitars.

 5. Planet waves S.O.S. strobe tuner.- A strobe tuner a little bit bigger than a guitar pick.
 I like mine.
 You just turn the dial to the string you want to tune, beam the light on it and tune it till the string stops moving. (where did I put that thing?)

-Acoustic Electric guitar?
-Here's the tuners I recommend.
+Acoustic-Electric guitar?
+Here're the tuners I recommend.

-1. For onstage work A good rack tuner is easy to use and accurate.
+1. For onstage work, A good rack tuner is easy to use and accurate.
 I recommend a Korg DTR-2000 for their versatility and ease of use.

-2. If you prefer a chromatic pedal tuner - the Boss TU-2 is a proven workhorse.Fairly portable and very durable.
+2. If you prefer a chromatic pedal tuner - the Boss TU-2 is a proven workhorse.
+Fairly portable and very durable.

 3. The Peterson Strobostomp is a strobe tuner in a stomp pedal and is my top choice for being extremely accurate versatile and just downright impressive to anyone watching you tune.
-They also have special sweetened tuning that really bring out the best sounds in a guitar.
+They also have specially sweetened tuning that really bring out the best sounds in a guitar.
 A noticeable difference in sound quality.

 4. Planet Wave S.O.S.
 Tuner.
 A strobe tuner a little bit bigger than a guitar pick.
 I like mine.
 You just turn the dial to the string you want to tune, beam the light on it and tune it till the string stops moving. (where did I put that thing?)